 Access the most current UTSA Undergraduate Catalog and Information Bulletin to review specific topics, degrees, course descriptions and more.

-Transfer tips highlighting suggested time-lines, myths and facts about transferring, GPA worksheet and more.
-When using the GPA Calculator or GPA Worksheet, please remember that technical, developmental and remedial courses are not transferable.
+Transfer tips highlighting suggested time-lines and facts about transferring, GPA worksheet and more.
+When using the GPA Calculator, please remember that technical, developmental and remedial courses are not transferable.